EN DE

 ChatGPT Ads

-- No ads shown to users under 18
+• No ads shown to users under 18 (logged-in adults only)

 The implication: Google’s reach is unmatched and global.
-ChatGPT’s ad-exposed audience is a subset of its user base, limited to one market initially.
-However, that subset still represents hundreds of millions of high-intent users actively seeking information.
+ChatGPT’s ad-exposed audience is a subset of its user base, and the platform is still expanding market by market.
+Even so, that subset already represents hundreds of millions of high-intent users actively seeking information.

 Cost and Competition